Get started with Mobile Services

-To complete this tutorial, you need an Azure account that has the Azure Mobile Services feature enabled.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
+To complete this tutorial, you need an Azure account.
+If you don't have an account, you can sign up for an Azure trial and get up to 10 free mobile services that you can keep using even after your trial ends.
 For details, see Azure Free Trial.
 To create a new Windows Phone 8.1 app, you must have Visual Studio 2013 Update 2, or a later version.

 Create a new mobile service

 Follow these steps to create a new mobile service.

 At the bottom of the navigation pane, click +NEW.